 In atrial fibrillation (AF) the electrical signals fire rapidly and chaotically.
 This causes the atria and ventricles to quiver instead of contracting normally, resulting in a fast and irregular heart rhythm.
 This can weaken the heart leading to heart failure.
 Plus, when the atria do not contract effectively, the blood may pool in the heart, increasing the risk of a blood clot forming and traveling to the brain causing a stroke.

-The Cardiovascular Center offers patients a wide array of cutting-edge and diagnostic treatment options for treating bypass, valve replacement, and other common heart conditions, including: MAZE Procedure (Atrial Fibrillation), Atrial or Ventricular Septal Defect (ASD or VSD), Coronary Artery Bypass Grafting (CABG), Surgical Ventricular Restoration (SVR), Transmyocardial Laser Revascularization (TMR).
+The Cardiovascular Center offers patients a wide array of cutting-edge and diagnostic treatment options for treating bypass, valve replacement, and other common heart conditions, including the MAZE Procedure (atrial fibrillation), atrial or ventricular septal defect (ASD or VSD), coronary artery bypass grafting (CABG), surgical ventricular restoration (SVR), transmyocardial laser revascularization (TMR).

-The University Health Care Cardiac Rehabilitation program specializes in heart disease prevention and treatment of heart problems, with a focus on prevention and rehabilitation.
+University of Utah Health's Cardiac Rehabilitation program specializes in heart disease prevention and treatment of heart problems, with a focus on prevention and rehabilitation.
 Patients receive a comprehensive cardiovascular risk assessment, and, based on the results, a team of physicians, nurses, exercise physiologists, and nutrition experts work to create an individual plan and edu- cate patients on how to improve their heart health.

-Keeping in tradition with the U’s commitment to advance the fields of medicine and surgery, our physicians are focusing on regenerative medicine as the next frontier in treating cardiovascular disease.
+Keeping in tradition with U of U Health’s commitment to advance the fields of medicine and surgery, our physicians are focusing on regenerative medicine as the next frontier in treating cardiovascular disease.
 Researchers within the Cardiovascular Center estimate cell therapy will be FDA-approved within three years.
 The goal of this therapy is to give cells back to the heart in order for it to grow stronger, work harder, and function more like a younger heart.

-The U of U Health Care Valve Clinic offers the most advanced diagnostic and treatment services available for patients with heart valve disease.
-Cardiovascular surgeons, imaging specialists, and cardiologists team up to provide better treatment options for patients with heart valve condi- tions.
+The U of U Health Valve Clinic offers the most advanced diagnostic and treatment services available for patients with heart valve disease.
+Cardiovascular surgeons, imaging specialists, and cardiologists team up to provide better treatment options for patients with heart valve conditions.
 Patients have access to several specialists at one time, which will expedite their care and help determine the optimal treatment plan for each individual.

 High blood pressure, or hypertension, directly increases the risk of coronary heart disease (heart attack) and stroke (brain attack).
 With high blood pressure, the arteries may have an increased resistance against the flow of blood, causing the heart to pump harder to circulate the blood.
 Usually, high blood pressure has no signs or symptoms.
 However, you can know if your blood pressure is high by having it checked regularly by your health care provider.